developer0hye/image-knocker/README.md

 # Background

-One day, I had runned my deep learning model training program and got off work at Friday.
+One day, I had run my deep learning model training program and got off work at Friday.

 When I checked the trainning process at Monday after arriving at work, the program was terminated because of some images that cannot be opened by image processing libraries like PIL.